goodarzilab/pyteiser/README.md

 ### Input files formats
 The user is expected to provide 2 input files: a table with the genome-wide measurements of interest and a fasta file with sequences of reference transcriptome.

+It is possible to guide the folding of
+Format:

 ### Preprocessing of input files